-Leonardo actively engages with European political and industrial actors, contributing to the implementation of a strategy to support sustainable growth and to lower climate impacts through scientific excellence and leading-edge technologies.
+Official commitment Leonardo actively engages with European political and industrial actors, contributing to the implementation of a strategy to support sustainable growth and to lower climate impacts through scientific excellence and leading-edge technologies.
 On climate action, the aviation sector being among the industrial activities functional to achieve climate neutrality, it is widely recognised that this transition requires public and private commitments and dedicated investments.
 In this view Leonardo substantiates its commitment through several innovation initiatives, which entail the development of solutions for a solid decarbonisation within the fields where it operates, as in aviation.
 Indeed, Leonardo is committed to the targets embedded in the ambitious Clean Sky initiatives and to the definition of the Clean Aviation partnership program, which targets an impactful climate action by a systemic R&D and investment effort for the development of competitive low carbon technologies.

-As regards climate action, Leonardo plays a leading role in various dedicated initiatives within the EU Framework Programme Horizon 2020; particularly, it is committed to the ambitious Clean Sky programme (2008-2024), involving a plurality of industrial, SMEs and institutional actors from 27 countries, for a total investment of €4 billion.
+Lighthouse initiative As regards climate action, Leonardo plays a leading role in various dedicated initiatives within the EU Framework Programme Horizon 2020; particularly, it is committed to the ambitious Clean Sky programme (2008-2024), involving a plurality of industrial, SMEs and institutional actors from 27 countries, for a total investment of €4 billion.
 Leading the Green Regional Aircraft and the Next Generation Civil Tiltrotor platforms, Leonardo has been engaged in climate action by steering the development of a new generation of more efficient and environmentally-friendly regional aircraft and tiltrotors - aircraft that take off like helicopters - with innovative, cutting-edge technology aimed at reducing CO2 and NOx emissions by more than 50% compared to the solutions currently on the market.

-L'Oréal's overarching objective for 2030 is to align the group's greenhouse gas emissions to the $+1.5^{\circ}$ C scenario in accordance with the Science-Based Targets (SBT) rationale

-L'ORÉAL[®]

-THE SETTIMO PLANT REACHED CARBON NEUTRALITY IN

-L'Oréal's overarching objective for 2030 is to align the group's greenhouse gas emissions to the +1.5°C scenario in accordance with the Science-Based Targets (SBT) rationale.
-To achieve this, L'Oréal will reduce by 50% per finished product all its greenhouse gas emissions (scopes 1, 2 and 3) by 2030 with the following targets:
+L'Oréal's overarching objective for 2030 is to align the group's greenhouse gas emissions to the +1.5°C scenario in accordance with the Science-Based Targets (SBT) rationale L'ORÉAL® Lighthouse initiative several innovations:

-- achieve carbon neutrality in all the group's sites by improving energy efficiency and using 100% renewable energy. - reduce the greenhouse gas emissions resulting from the use of its products by 25% compared to 2016, on average and per finished product. - reduce by 50% on average and per finished product, the greenhouse gas emissions linked to the transport of our products, compared to 2016. - have its strategic suppliers reduce their direct emissions (scopes 1 and 2), by 50% in absolute terms, compared to 2016.
+plant is connected.

+recycled on a closed loop.

-Located in Italy, L'Oréal's Settimo Plant is specialised in the manufacturing of mass market make-up and haircare products that are then distributed in over 30 countries.
+Located in Italy, L'Oréal's Settimo Plant is

+specialised in the manufacturing of mass

+are then distributed in over 30 countries.